TDarkShadow/iheartnewvegas/main.md

 Fixes the damage dealing critical effects of most vanilla weapons so that they cannot cause you to miss "killcounts" and other proc effects such as crime responsibility.

 [**Faction Warning and Reputation Tweaks**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Faction%20Warning%20and%20Reputation%20Tweaks.7z)
 Replaces the faction armor warning pop-ups with corner messages, and lowers reputation penalties for crimes.

-Based off [**Simple Reputation and Disguises**](https://www.nexusmods.com/newvegas/mods/62183) by **PushTheWinButton**.
+> ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/62183) to original mod by **PushTheWinButton**.
+The featured version drops the restored Primm Reputation and omits the tweaks to reputation scripts.

 [**Follower Tweaks**](https://www.nexusmods.com/newvegas/mods/62180)
 Removes annoying features from some followers.
 Changes the effects of the Enhanced Sensors, Spotter, and Search and Mark perks.
 ED-Es no longer 'whirs' whilst moving.